edmond-b/edmond-b/README.md

 **Makers Academy**
 (March 2020 - July 2020)
 * 16 week coding bootcamp - one of the top bootcamps in London.
-This was initially meant to be an on site course however the current situation lead to us having to do the course remotely.
-I feel like we overcame this very well and the standard of our work was not affected very much.
-This has however given me the confidence to say I can work from anywhere.
+Due to unfortunate event of COVID-19, Makers was forced to switch to full remote training during my time with them.
+Despite this, I was able to maintain the same quality of work.
+This has given me the confidence to work from home as well as the eagerness to get back into the office.

 **Brighton University**
 (October 2014 - June 2018)